 Current events and those of the very recent past have focused world attention on Eastern Europe.
 Americans need to know about the political and social reorganization going on in Russia.
 As the largest country in the world, it is immensely rich with human and natural resources.
 It is estimated that about 250,000 Russians live in the eastern part of United States, 70,000 in Massachusetts alone.
+The federal government lists Russian among languages of strategic importance for Americans to know when applying for many federal and state government positions.
 Therefore, it is more important than ever to know the Russian language.

 We hope that you will consider satisfying the modern language requirement by choosing Russian language courses at Saint Anselm College.

 Catherine Spitzer, Ph.D.